1994 Winter Olympics

 The 1994 Winter Olympics, officially known as the XVII Olympic Winter Games (De 17. olympiske vinterleker; Dei 17. olympiske vinterleikane) and commonly known as Lillehammer '94, were an international winter multi-sport event held from 12 to 27 February 1994 in and around Lillehammer, Norway.
 Having lost the bid for the 1992 Winter Olympics to Albertville in France, Lillehammer was awarded the 1994 Winter Games on 15 September 1988, two days before the 1988 Summer Olympics opening ceremonies at the 94th IOC Session in Seoul, South Korea.
 Due to the calendar changes made in 1986, this was the only time that the Winter Olympics took place two years after the previous Winter Games, and the first to be held in a different year from the Summer Olympics.
-This meant that from now on, the Olympic Games are held on every even-numbered year instead of every four years.
 This was the first Winter Olympics that took place in a year with the Asian Games, Commonwealth Games, and FIFA World Cup.
 This was the second Olympic Games of any type hosted in Norway — the first being the 1952 Winter Olympics in Oslo — and the fourth Olympics overall to be held in a Nordic country, after the 1912 Summer Olympics in Stockholm, Sweden, and the 1952 Summer Olympics in Helsinki, Finland.
 Lillehammer is the northernmost city ever to host the Olympic Games.